alanszlosek/voxeling/README.markdown

 What I'm working on
 ====

+* Use gzip when storing chunk data in mysql
+* Fix other server-side generators to match server-terraced API
 * Fix camera movement in over-shoulder and third-person views
-* Use gzip to store chunk data
-* Store chunks in a database so we can do snapshots

 What's Included